BillmanH/simple-digital-twin/README.md

 ## What makes this template different?
 * Incorporates AAD form the start, no user/password login.
-* TODO: all secrets come from env vars (for deployment in Azure App Service).
+* All secrets come from env vars (for deployment in Azure App Service).
 * Data Science / Analytics focused
     * Uses `conda` environments instead of pip invironments.